keithalewis/math/eebo.md

 prior to expiration.

-This is an example of where mathematics can be applied to financial enginerring problems.
+This is an example of where mathematics can be applied to financial engineering problems.
 No trader on the BigBank desk had ever heard of early ending barrier options until Peter Carr showed them how to make this trade happen.
 BigBank made 9 bucks on the trade and Peter and I got a good bonus that year.